seek-oss/seek.automation.stub/README.md

 fakeService.ClearFilters();
 ```

+>**Warning: Please do not use the filters if you expect multiple interactions in any run.
+Since the filter will apply to all of the interactions for that service.

 ## Authentication Workaround
 At times you might encounter scenarios where the request contains authentication tokens.
 This library automatically
 removes the following tokens: